belwinjulian/mysh/README.md

 Test Case 2: Built-in functions

-Input: We tested cd, pwd, and which to make sure they worked properly.
+Input: We tested cd, pwd, exit and which to make sure they worked properly.
 Expected Output: depending on which built-in function we used, it should have outputted the correct result. cd changed directory. pwd shows the directory you are in. which finds the path of an executable.

 Test Case 3: External Functions